There are basically 2 reasons why the Diamond I.D. Slicing Blade should be dressed:

 **Note: Both cases mentioned above will show signs of blade deflection, wafer surface damage/variation, and is up to your discretion to determine which is the reason why and correct.

 Types of Dressing Stones

-- Aluminum Oxide (white, type A320 HV) – this dressing stone is a non-aggressive type, and is used for cleaning of diamond surface, on all Mark III and Mark IV versions of SMI I.D. blades, without removing the diamond structure.
+- Aluminum oxide (white, type A320 HV)… this dressing stick is a non-aggressive type, and is used for the cleaning of diamond surface, on all Mark III and Mark IV versions of SMI I.D. blades, without removing the diamond structure.

-- Silicon carbide (green, type GC320 HV) – this dressing stone is a medium aggressive type for truing Mark III version, of SMI I.D. blades.
-It is also used for cleaning the diamond structure of Mark V versions.
+- Silicon Carbide (green, type GC320 HV)… this dressing stick is a medium aggressive type for truing Mark III version, of SMI I.D.
+Blades.
+It is also used for cleaning the diamond surface of Mark V versions.

 Available sizes: 1” x 1” x 6” = $ 12.75 ea ½” x ½” x 6” = $ 9.75 ea

 - Silicon carbide (black, type C220 HV)… this dressing stick is an aggressive type and is used only, for “truing” or “removal” of all Mark V versions of SMI I.D.
 Blades.
 Available sizes: 1” x 1” x 6” = $ 12.75 ea ½” x ½” x 6” = $ 9.75 ea